 The supervisory committee is responsible for approving the content of the dissertation.
 It is important to consult with the committee regularly during the research and writing.
 A final oral examination (usually known as the "dissertation defense") is open to the academic and professional community, and must be passed at least four weeks before graduation.

 We recommend that students schedule a final meeting with the full committee prior to the defense to discuss any changes the committee feels are necessary.
 Please allow the committee four weeks to read the manuscript.
 The defense is scheduled only after the committee agrees that the dissertation is substantially complete.

 The Graduate Catalog has specific requirements concerning forms, advertisement of the oral exam, registration, and format and publication of the dissertation.
 Some requirements must be met in the semester before you plan to graduate.

-COURSE 7990 (CONTINUING REGISTRATION), which carries a minimal charge, is for students who are working on their dissertation and not using university resources.
-The grad school has some stiff regulations about this course:
+ANTH 7990 (CONTINUING REGISTRATION), which carries a minimal charge, is for students who are working on their dissertation and not using university resources.
+The Graduate School has the following regulations about this course:

 - You may enroll in only four semesters of ANTH 7990

 - Per the Graduate School ANTH 7990 "cannot be used for verification of half- or full-time enrollment in order to qualify for deferment of student loan repayments or to receive student loan funds."